-Students are engaged to assist with appropriate activities that contribute to the achievement of their stated learning goals, and are allocated a DHS Manager/Supervisor to provide oversight and direction of work during their time in the Department.
+Students help with appropriate activities that contribute to the achievement of their stated learning goals.
+They are allocated a DHS Manager or Supervisor who provides oversight and directs the students' work during their time in the department.

-Students interested in undertaking their placement in DHS should complete the Student Placement Enquiry Form
+Students interested in undertaking their placement in DHS can complete the DHS Student Placement Enquiry Form

-If you experience any issues accessing the form, please contact DCSIHumanResources@sa.gov.au
+If you experience any issues accessing the form, please email DCSIHumanResources@sa.gov.au